gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack nodded,
 his face grim.
-"Nearest shout I got back is a hunnerd kay east, but they're smaller'n we are.
+"Nearest shout I got back is a hunnert kay east, but they're smaller'n we are.
 Halley wasn't much innerested 'til I tol' 'em our friends looked milit'ry.
 Now they're sayin' they'll get a spotter up soon as they can,